RP 453 What are the "2300 days" (Daniel 8:14)?

 This is a bible study about the the meaning of the "2300 days" (KJV) mentioned in Daniel 8:14.
-This bible study uses the Hebrew unicode font "David" which comes with later versions of Windows.
+It uses a Unicode Greek font and a and is printable.

 DANIEL 8:5-14